-We are looking for an example of how they have used their extended knowledge within the area in which they work.
+They should provide an example of how they have used their extended knowledge within the area in which they work.
 This will include developments within their field and the ability to understand and apply new developments to their area of work.